-Many boys in the past came to Abingdon on free places either under the Direct Grant or the Assisted Place schemes.
+Many pupils in the past came to Abingdon on free places either under the Direct Grant or the Assisted Place schemes.
 Since the demise of these schemes, the School has expanded its own bursary provision and aims to expand it further.

-Pupils are on varying levels of support at Abingdon School from 10%-100% of fees.
-Those boys who receive a 100% bursary also receive support for additional costs such as curriculum trips, school bus charges, school uniform and exam fees.
+Pupils are on varying levels of support at Abingdon School from 10% to 100% of fees.
+Those pupils who receive a 100% bursary also receive support for additional costs such as curriculum trips, school bus charges, school uniform and exam fees.
 This often makes the difference for families.
 Those who benefit bring fresh perspectives, motivation and inspiration to the whole school.